it-werx/bot-blocker/README.txt

 4. Add un-ban functionality.
 Through a captcha form perhaps?

 How To;
-1. You will need to do is include "dir/blackhole.php"; into every file you want to run the bot trap.
+1. You will need to include "dir/blackhole.php"; into every file you want to run the bot trap.
 2. Add hidden links into your exposed HTML for the evil bot to follow.
 It is advisable to add rel="nofollow" as well.
 This will keep legal bots from being banned as well.